 Step 3 & 4

-- Add the rolled oats to the pan and stir until the oats are completely coated in the butter and sugar mix.
+- Add the rolled oats to the pan and stir until the oats are completely coated in the butter and syrup mix.
 Stir in the trail mix or dried fruit and nuts.

 - Pour the flapjack mixture into the pan and firmly press down into all corners.
 Bake in the preheated oven until the top of the oats are golden and just starting to crisp around the edges.
 Remove from the oven and let cool completely in the tin before slicing.

-- A. They'll last at least a week either at room temperature or in the fridge, but either way they should be placed in an airtight container for storage.
+They'll last at least a week either at room temperature or in the fridge, but either way, they should be placed in an airtight container for storage.

 This is the easiest healthy flapjack recipe that you'll find.
 Only 6 ingredients required and about 35 minutes to make.
 They're a classic for having with tea or as an on-the-go breakfast or snack option.
 The options are truly endless when you start to play around with the ingredients, adding in maple syrup or honey and using different combinations of dried fruit and nuts.